freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/exploring-nodejs.md

 ## --text--

-Mark which of the following is incorrect: (1,4,5)
+Mark which of the following is incorrect about Node.js .

 ## --answers--